snl-dakota/dakota/docs/user/usingdakota/studytypes/optimization.rst

        ``dakota/share/dakota/examples/users/rosen_opt_ea.in``
    :name: opt:methods:gradientfree:global:example:rosenbrock_ea

-:numref"`opt:methods:gradientfree:global:example:rosenbrock_ea
+:numref:`opt:methods:gradientfree:global:example:rosenbrock_ea`
 shows a Dakota input file that uses an EA to minimize the Rosenbrock function.
 For this example the EA has a population size of 50.
+At the start of the first generation, a random number generator is used to select 50 design points that will comprise the initial population.

+..
+    *[A
-At the start of the first generation, a random number generator is used to select 50 design points that will comprise the initial population. *[A specific seed value is used in this example to generate repeatable results, although, in general, one should use the default setting which allows the EA to choose a random seed.]* A two-point crossover technique is used to exchange genetic string values between the members of the population during the EA breeding process.
+    specific seed value is used in this example to generate repeatable results, although, in general, one should use the default setting which allows the EA to choose a random seed.]*

+A two-point crossover technique is used to exchange genetic string values between the members of the population during the EA breeding process.
 The result of the breeding process is a population comprised of the 10 best “parent” design points